whiteturtle0923/terraria-crafting-tree/README.md

+# I'm updating this, original README is below
 # Interactive Crafting Tree Viewer

 A web tool to view interactive crafting trees for Terraria items, with support for items from the base game, Calamity, Shadows of Abaddon, Thorium and Fargo's Soul Mod.